Program starts at 6:00 PM on Friday and then resumes at 9:30 AM on Saturday.

 **The Summit is limited to those 18 years and older.

 The NOVA-HTI Justice Summit is designed to bring awareness on the issue of human trafficking taking place in Northern Virginia.
 Our desire is that the local Church and community will mobilize together and partner with NOVA-HTI to eradicate trafficking.
-This year, our focus will be to equip others to do acts of justice through outreach to victims in brothels and the buyers that frequent the establishments.
+This year, our focus will be to equip others to do acts of justice through outreach to sex trafficking victims in brothels and the sex buyers that frequent the establishments.
 We'll also provide opportunities to be involved with our victim services team which offers hope and restoration to our clients through mentoring, client advocacy, crisis response, and our Drop-In Center.

 Please join us and be Equipped for Action - To Bring Light into the Darkness of Human Trafficking!